BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/check-a-portal-is-relevant.md

 The homepage should clearly answer these key questions:
 * What is the purpose of this data portal, what are the topics it covers?
-* Who is the organization managing this portal?
+* Who is the organisation managing this portal?
 * What licences are the data shared under?
 * Where do users start searching/exploring the data?